Karlova Studánka

 Karlova Studánka (Bad Karlsbrunn) is a spa municipality and village in Bruntál District in the Moravian-Silesian Region of the Czech Republic.
 It has about 200 inhabitants.
 The village is well preserved and protected as a village monument zone.

+Etymology

+Both the Czech name and the older German name mean "Charles' Spring".

 Geography

 Karlova Studánka is located about 13 km northwest of Bruntál.
 It lies in the Hrubý Jeseník mountain range.
 The highest point is the rock Rolandův kámen at 910 m above sea level.
-The village is situated in a valley of the Bílá Opava River, a tributary of the Opava.
+The village is situated in the valley of the Bílá Opava River, a tributary of the Opava.

 History

 The first written mention of Karlova Studánka is from 1554, under its original name Hinnewieder.
 The first spa buildings were built in 1782.
-The village was renamed Karlsbrunn/Karlova Studánka (i.e. "Charles' Spring") in 1803 in honour of Archduke Charles, who defeated Napoleon in the Battle of Aspern-Essling.
+The village was renamed Karlsbrunn/Karlova Studánka in 1803 in honour of Archduke Charles, who defeated Napoleon in the Battle of Aspern-Essling.